WRITTEN PROJECTS FOR MAGIC, RELIGION AND WITCHCRAFT

 11.

-Avoid “run-on-sentences,” by keeping your ideas focussed.
+Avoid “run-on-sentences,” by keeping your ideas focused.

 12.